MITHaystack/HOPS/data/README.md

 simply to know what is present).
 The source tarballs area may also contain an associated readme for some tar files to provide some additional comments.

+The bootstrap directory is designed to hold transitional scripts during the migration on the theory that everything in that directory may (some day) be safely deleted.
+There is a file bootstrap/status.txt that should be consulted to monitor progress and for reminders on how things must be done to prevent unnecessary work (when things break).
+The permanent machinery lives in the switches directory.

 ## Some controlling environment variables

 The scripts expect an environment variable `MHO_REGRESSION_DATA` set to point